 During the fourth quarter of 2018, the Company entered into U.S. Dollar (USD) to Swiss Franc cross-currency swap agreements with an aggregate notional value of \$600.0.
-During the second quarter of 2022, the Company terminated \$300.0 of those cross-currency swap agreements and entered into new USD to Swiss Franc cross-currency swap agreements with an aggregate notional value of \$300.0 that mature in 2024.
+During the second quarter of 2022, the Company terminated \$300.0 of those cross-currency swap agreements and entered into new USD to Swiss Franc cross-currency swap agreements with an aggregate notional value of \$300.0 that were set to mature in 2024.

 During the first quarter of 2024, the Company terminated its 2024 and 2025 USD to Swiss Franc cross currency swaps and entered into two new swaps, each with a notional value of \$300.0 and maturity dates of 2031 and 2034, respectively.
-These cross currency swaps are included in Accrued expenses and other and other long-term liabilities as appropriate with an aggregate fair value of \$103.6 and \$109.0 as of June 30, 2024 and December 31, 2023, respectively.
-Changes in the fair value of the cross-currency swaps are charged or credited through accumulated other comprehensive income in the Consolidated Balance Sheet until the hedged item is recognized in earnings.
-The cumulative amount of the fair value hedging adjustments are recognized as currency translation within the Condensed Consolidated Statement of Comprehensive Earnings.